 Accelerated Battery Degradation

-Bidirectional charging, a technology enabling electric vehicles (EVs) to both charge from and discharge energy back to the grid, presents a potential challenge related to accelerated battery degradation.
+Bidirectional charging, a technology that enables electric vehicles (EVs) to both charge from and discharge energy back to the grid, poses a potential challenge due to accelerated battery degradation.

-The bidirectional process involves increased charge and discharge cycles, which stress battery cells, elevated temperatures, and cause voltage fluctuations.
+The bidirectional process involves increased charge and discharge cycles, which stress battery cells and cause voltage fluctuations and elevated temperatures.

 These factors can expedite chemical and mechanical changes within the battery, diminishing its overall lifespan.